Caihanwang/BIOS823_Final/README.md

 ## Data Science Plan
 **1. Data Plan**
 The initial data we had was COVID-19 daily cases and deaths by state from 2021/2/10 to 2021/11/14, vaccination data and state characteristic data.
-We merge them together and utilize it to train and test models.
+We merge them together and clean the data by creating lag variables and split it to 7 datasets.
+We will utilize these 7 datasets to train and test 7 models for daily cases prediction and 7 models for daily deaths prediction.
-The COVID-19 trend data from CDC combined with vaccination data and state characteristic data is utilized to train, test and validate the model.
-The initial data we had was COVID-19 daily cases and deaths by state from 2021/2/10 to 2021/11/14.
-The data cleaning process is merging vacc

 **2. Machine Learning Plan**
+To predict daily case and daily death, based on literature review, we decide to fit Random Forest models and XGBoost models by 7 datasets mentioned above.
+For each model, we need to tune parameters to reduce error and reach optimal prediction on test dataset.
+And then we will fit models using the parameter tuning results.
+After model fiting, we choose to evaluate the models by calculating RMSE of models on test dataset.
+After evaluation, we can choose Random Forest models or XGBoost models to do our final prediction from 11/15 to 11/21 and compare our prediction values with true number of cases/deaths on CDC website.

 **3. Operations Plan**

 **4. Technology Stack**